Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 ### Summary

-Immediate issues:
+Immediate issues that are present on the APEX 4:

 - The absence of Number of Satellites and HDOP are an issue when detecting erroneous speeds.
 - The absence of Course Over Ground (COG) makes the devices unsuitable for real-world competitions.
-- The activity type being unknown is an issue when it comes to verifying sessions for GPS Speedsurfing.
+- The activity type being unknown is an issue when it comes to verifying sessions for GPS-Speedsurfing.
-- Restricting speeds to multiples of 0.1 knots is not acceptable, because FIT files support 3 decimal places.
+- Limiting precision to multiples of 0.1 knots is not acceptable, especially with FIT supporting 3 decimals.
+- The absence of metadata is a wider issue for COROS watches, and it should really be added to FIT files.

-Establishing the quality of the data is a much bigger activity, and not worthwhile until these issues are resolved.
+Establishing the quality of APEX 4 data is not worthwhile, until the above issues have been resolved.

 I am now going to have to park any further APEX 4 analysis, so that I can focus on my immediate priorities.